alainrollejr/mocodes/README.md

 ### v1.2
 - [ ] incorporate generation of Look-Up Tables in the mojo code, such that the .npz file becomes the only configuration input that defines the code
 - [ ] add an LDPC encoder
-- [ ] add a script to simulate and visualise BER and BLER codes
+- [ ] add a script to simulate and visualise BER and BLER curves
 - [ ] Autotuning and related features

 ### Longer Term